Jonathanngamboe/AirdropFarmer/README.md

    This command will start the AirdropFarmer Telegram bot and the Quart app to listen for IPN requests at http://localhost:5000/ipn.

-8. Configure the systemd service on your server (optional):
+10. Configure the systemd service on your server (optional):

-   If you are deploying your application to a server and want to use systemd to manage the service, follow the instructions in the previous version of the README.md file.
+   If you are deploying your application to a server and want to use systemd to manage the service, follow these instructions:

+   a.
+Create a systemd service file with the new user and paths:

+      ```
+      sudo nano /etc/systemd/system/airdropfarmer.service
+      ```

+      Create the content as follows:

+      ```ini
+      [Unit]
+      Description=AirdropFarmer Telegram Bot
+      After=network.target

+      [Service]
+      User=airdropfarmer
+      WorkingDirectory=/home/airdropfarmer/AirdropFarmer/
+      EnvironmentFile=/home/airdropfarmer/AirdropFarmer/.env
+      ExecStart=/home/airdropfarmer/AirdropFarmer/venv/bin/python main.py
+      Restart=always

+      [Install]
+      WantedBy=multi-user.target
+      ```

+      Save and exit the editor.

+   b.
+Reload the systemd configuration and restart the AirdropFarmer service:

+      ```
+      sudo systemctl daemon-reload
+      sudo systemctl restart airdropfarmer.service
+      ```

+   c.
+Check the status of the service and view the logs again to see if the issue is resolved:

+      ```
+      sudo systemctl status airdropfarmer.service
+      sudo journalctl -u airdropfarmer.service -f
+      ```

-9. Configure GitHub Actions for deployment (optional):
+11. Configure GitHub Actions for deployment (optional):

    If you want to use GitHub Actions for automated deployment, follow the instructions in the previous version of the README.md file.